Shipping Oversized Sculptures from the UK

 What are the typical costs involved in shipping oversized sculptures?

-Costs vary greatly depending on size, weight, fragility, distance, chosen shipping method, insurance requirements, and any special handling needs.
+Costs vary significantly depending on size, weight, fragility, distance, chosen shipping method, insurance requirements, and any special handling needs.

 How long does it typically take to ship an oversized sculpture?